Centennial Baptist Recent Patient Updates

 - 93.6% Program Expense CURE hospital and specialty program expenses

-Additionally, every gift given through Aisha's profile goes to a designated fund for CURE Malawi and can only be used for expenses related to the care of kids in Malawi.Need to know more about CURE's finances?
+Additionally, every gift given through Bradley's profile goes to a designated fund for CURE Zambia and can only be used for expenses related to the care of kids in Zambia.Need to know more about CURE's finances?

 Why I Support CURE

 Chris is excited to join CURE for the same reason most of us are part of it: Seeing the Kingdom of God at work in kids lives.
 "Kids right now who can't walk, they're being carried, who can't go outside because their faces look different… they get to be kids again.
 Because of CURE… because of you and me and everyone else involved, kids will be kids again, and be able to walk and run.Chris Tomlin